Úna Palliser: Early life

-Una was born in Cork, Ireland where she began learning the violin at 4 years old at the Cork School of Music.
+Palliser was born in Cork, Ireland where she began learning the violin at 4 years old at the Cork School of Music.
 She also studied piano and viola and later was a member of the European Union Youth Orchestra under Vladimir Ashkenazy.

 Palliser won a number of awards including Wolfson Trust Award, a Philharmonia Martin Musical Scholarship Award, and was a string finalist in the RTÉ Millennium Musician of the Future Competition.
 She won a scholarship to the Royal Academy of Music in London where she studied with Garfield Jackson of the Endellion Quartet for 4 years before graduating with a 1st Class Hons Degree in performance.